-This gets even more funny because Frida's touching her constant theme of always being born from herself.
-The papaya is not a random choice of fruit: in Mexico, "papaya" is also a slang term in Mexico for a woman's naughty parts.
-The most brilliant case of Bilingual Bonus of Pixar, at least for non-Mexican audiences.
+This gets even more funny because Frida's touching upon her constant theme of always being born from herself.
+The papaya is not a random choice of fruit: "papaya" is also a Spanish slang term for a woman's naughty parts.
+The most brilliant case of Bilingual Bonus of Pixar, at least for non-Spanish audiences.

 Miguel suggesting music ideas for Frida:

 Miguel: Oh!
 What if you did like..."Doo, doo, doo, doo, doom"?
 [Frida snaps her fingers and her band plays back that exact riff] Miguel: Uh...oh!
 And then it can go..."Da-da-la, da-da-la, da-da-la, da-da-la, da-da-la...ooip"!
 [Again, Frida's band plays back that riff, with a trombone on "ooip"]

 As the stage rises to reveal Ernesto, the stage light flashes onto the figure to reveal a bunch of fruits and wood tied together to look like Ernesto, to Miguel's disappointment.